Angela Bassett: Early life and education

-In her younger years, Bassett was "in love" with the Jackson 5 and dreamed of marrying a member of the family group, stating it would probably be "whoever had the cutest, roundest Afro at the time.
+In her younger years, Bassett was "in love" with the Jackson 5, and dreamed of marrying a member of the family group.
+She said her choice would probably be "whoever had the cutest, roundest Afro at the time.
 In my imagination we would have children and live in a real house."
 As her interest in entertainment developed, Angela and her sister would often put on shows, reading poems or performing popular music for their family.

 At Boca Ciega High School, Bassett was a cheerleader and a member of the Upward Bound college prep program, the debate team, student government, drama club and choir.
-An "A" and "B" student for the most part, Bassett got her first "C" in physical education, and tried to convince her mother not to be disappointed by the grade.
+An "A" and "B" student for the most part, Bassett got her first "C" in physical education.
+She tried to convince her mother not to be disappointed by the grade.
 Bassett called the grade the "average," leading her mother to say she did not have "average kids."
-As Bassett described, a "sense of pride" developed in her and she did not get another "C" until college.
-During high school, Bassett became the first African-American from Boca Ciega to be admitted to the National Honor Society.
+As Bassett described, she developed a "sense of pride" and did not get another "C" until college.
+During high school, Bassett became the first African American in that school to be admitted to the National Honor Society.
 The Upward Bound program is an academic and cultural enrichment program for underprivileged students.
 Bassett says she and the other participants did not see themselves as underprivileged.

 Bassett studied at Yale University and graduated with a Bachelor of Arts in African American Studies in 1980.
-She then studied acting at the Yale School of Drama and obtained a Master of Fine Arts in 1983, despite opposition from her paternal aunt who warned her to not "waste" her "Yale education on theater."
+She studied acting at the Yale School of Drama and obtained a Master of Fine Arts in 1983.
+Her paternal aunt had warned her not to "waste" her "Yale education on theater."
 She was the only member of Bassett's family to have gone to both college and graduate school.

 At Yale, Bassett met her future husband Courtney B. Vance, a 1986 graduate of the drama school.
 Bassett was also classmates with actor Charles S. Dutton.